 At colorFabb material development never stops.
-We’re starting the 2019 with a fascinating new material, first of its kind in FFF 3D printing materials.
+In 2019 we have launched a fascinating new material, first of its kind in FFF 3D printing materials.

-colorFabb LW-PLA is available in two colors, natural and black.
+colorFabb LW-PLA is available in multiple colors.
 The foaming also gives printed parts a rough matte surface finish, which makes parts look very appealing.

 HOW DOES IT WORK?